Audio updated March 30, 2026, for Apple device compatibility. This article has been edited for brevity and readability.

 🎧 ▶️ 请按下面的播放按钮收听英文音频。

-The key, they discovered, lies not in attacking the infamous amyloid plaques or tau tangles directly, but in restoring the brain’s fundamental energy supply.
+The key was not attacking the infamous amyloid plaques or tau tangles directly, but restoring the brain’s fundamental energy supply.
+This discovery opens a radical new frontier, pointing to lifestyle choices that can help keep our cellular batteries charged.

 The Cellular Battery That Powers Brain Health

-Advanced 5xFAD mice, a standard model of Alzheimer’s, showed a 45 percent reduction in brain NAD+ compared to healthy mice.
-Human Alzheimer’s brain tissue showed a 30 percent reduction, and the severity of the depletion correlated directly with the severity of the disease.
+The research team discovered that NAD+ levels weren’t just slightly lower—they were plummeting.
+Advanced mouse models showed a 45 percent reduction in brain NAD+, while human Alzheimer’s tissue showed a 30 percent reduction.
+The severity of the depletion correlated directly with the severity of the disease.

 A Bold Experiment: Can Advanced Disease Be Reversed?

-A Critical Distinction: Why Balance Matters More Than Quantity
+Why Balance Matters More Than Quantity

 The Lifestyle Connection: Can We Achieve Balance Naturally?